lucisgit/docker-moodle-dev/README.md

 ## Credits

-* Ed Boraas for minimalistic [Docker apache image](https://hub.docker.com/r/eboraas/apache/) used as base in this .
+* Ed Boraas for minimalistic [Docker apache image](https://hub.docker.com/r/eboraas/apache/) used as base here.
+* dinkel for [docker-clamavd](https://github.com/dinkel/docker-clamavd)image some ideas of which has been used in clamav tagged image.